xraypy/larixite/README.md

 # Xstructures

-Crystal structures and clusters of atoms.
+Crystal structures and clusters of atoms for X-ray absorption spectroscopy.

 The main purpose of xstructures is to provide a Python package for using crystallographic data or calculated clusters of atoms to generate inputs